Education Law: Public K-12

 • Navigating the rules of parliamentary procedure

-We also have a long history of assisting and representing school boards in times of crisis and controversy such as school closings and consolidations, intervention by the State Board of Education, employee work stoppages, fiscal emergencies, natural disasters and, most recently, pandemic.
+We also have a long history of assisting school boards in times of crisis and controversy such as interventions by the State Board of Education, school closings and consolidations, employee work stoppages, fiscal emergencies, natural disasters, pandemics, and, most recently, vaccine exemption lawsuits.

 Business Operations and Finance